ember-intl/ember-intl/tests/dummy/app/pods/docs/helpers/t/template.md

 }
 ```

-## Named VS Positional Arguments
+## Named and Positional Arguments

 Options may be passed to the `t` helper as either named or positional arguments.
 The following examples are equivalent:

 _Named arguments:_
 ```hbs
 {{t 'photos.banner' numPhotos=count}}
 ```

-_Positional argument:_
+_Positional arguments:_
 ```hbs
 {{t 'photos.banner' (hash numPhotos=count)}}
 ```

-In the case where both named and positional arguments are used, they'll be merged together and named arguments will take precedence over the properties of a positional argument where there are duplicates.
+When both named and positional arguments are used, they'll be merged together and named arguments will take precedence over the properties of duplicate positional arguments.

 ## Format HTML Message

 To enable rendering HTML within translations, pass an `htmlSafe` attribute to the `t` helper.